Estimated reading time: 1 minute

 Nothing like homemade, whatever recipe it may be.
 The beauty of homemade beef stock is there is no added salt and you control what goes in it.
 If you make a huge portion of it, freeze in small portions and take out of your freezer and use as required in your recipe.

-- 1kg/just over 2 lb of beef bones (you can buy these from your butcher or maybe even get them free)
+- 1 kg beef bones you can buy these from your butcher or maybe even get them free

 - 2 bay leaves

 - a small bunch of fresh thyme